6 KPIs Every Gaming Company Should Measure and Track

 3. Lifetime value (LTV)

-Lifetime value = Average Revenue per Daily Average user * # of days a user spends in a game
+Lifetime value = Average Revenue per Daily Average user * number of days a user spends in a game

 This is the most basic way of calculating your LTV.
 Your company can use LTV to optimize each revenue source for profit maximization and estimate the game’s profitability.

 This metric calculates the average net profit that each user will generate.
-It will allow you to have a view of a user’s financial contribution and their relationship with your gaming company.
+It provides a view of a user’s financial contribution and their relationship with your gaming company.
 This metric is used to measure the growth of a company.

 Lifetime value rate = (Annual profit contribution per customer * Number of loyalty years) - Initial cost of customer acquisition